 Well, I have done quite a few projects with tooth abscesses, injuries, personal difficulties, lack of money, no sleep, inadequate equipment, no time whatever – all sorts of trouble- and I still do the thing and can motivate.

-What it boils down to is for firstly, people who act like they are the chief enemy, even though and despite which, they garner great benefit from your work and secondly, people who make bad versions of things you make, spend loads on marketing instead of figuring out their wrong version isn’t a version at all – or maybe they know but don’t care – and few others do either so your efforts seem wasted whilst also being sidelined and obscured.
+What it boils down to is first, people who act like they are the chief enemy, even though and despite which, they garner great benefit from your work and secondly, people who make bad versions of things you make, spend loads on marketing instead of figuring out their wrong version isn’t a version at all – or maybe they know but don’t care – and few others do either so your efforts seem wasted whilst also being sidelined and obscured.

-You couldn’t live without….
+You couldn’t live without…

 Asides from the obvious, clean air, water, food and shelter, health etc. I bet I don’t actually know and probably won’t until it’s too late to answer such a question!